Unsurpassed Masters / Rough Mixes (Audiofon AF19)

 (59:30): Till The Rivers All Run Dry, Heart to Hang Onto (backing track), Heart to Hang Onto, Nowhere to Run, Hear Me Clearly (instrumental), Misunderstood (backing track), Misunderstood, Keep Me Turning (backing track), Keep Me Turning, Silly Little Man #1, Silly Little Man #2, My Baby Gives It Away, Catmelody, April Fool, Street in the City, Till The Rivers All Run Dry

-Recorded during a sabbatical within The Who & during a lull in both Ronnie & Pete’s respective careers – Pete having finished his final Who tour before Keith Moon’s premature demise & Ronnie on his uppers after Slim Chance had folded & the couple of rehearsals that he had attended with the newly reformed Small Faces having faltered – the two erstwhile drinking buddies finally sobered up enough to realise that they could use this time to record together & that they both knew enough people within the pantheon of rock to call upon if they needed help with these sessions.
+Recorded during a sabbatical within The Who and during a lull in both Ronnie & Pete’s respective careers – Pete having finished his final Who tour before Keith Moon’s premature demise and Ronnie on his uppers after Slim Chance had folded, the couple of rehearsals that he had attended with the newly reformed Small Faces having faltered – the two erstwhile drinking buddies finally sobered up enough to realise that they could use this time to record together and that they both knew enough people within the pantheon of rock to call upon if they needed help with these sessions.

 Leaving behind his amps, feedback & sprawling, balls out rock that had filtered throughout his recording career thus Pete set about writing his calmest set of tracks for a good long time creating a relaxed, adult, warm atmosphere together with the rakish charm of Ronnie’s heart warming, exuberant sing alongs.

-Indeed it’s believed that Ronnie may have been the catalyst that roped in the bucolic rumble of Pete’s usual fare ( although this also came about during Pete’s heavy drinking phase where he was accustomed to waking up in garbage skips such was the ferocity of his boozing ) & Pete may have turned a little more introspective as a result.
-The album that was released is a switch between moodily introverted ( a la Jackson Browne’s “Late For The Sky” ) to part bar room stomp – the feeling of a boisterous night in rubs shoulders with a set of songs that are akin to a red eyed, breathless morning.
+Indeed it’s believed that Ronnie may have been the catalyst that roped in the bucolic rumble of Pete’s usual fare (although this also came about during Pete’s heavy drinking phase where he was accustomed to waking up in garbage skips such was the ferocity of his boozing) and Pete may have turned a little more introspective as a result.
+The album that was released is a switch between moodily introverted (a la Jackson Browne’s “Late For The Sky”) to part bar room stomp – the feeling of a boisterous night in rubs shoulders with a set of songs that are akin to a red eyed, breathless morning.

-The two protagonists’ voices shine through in their own lyrics most prominently ( Via Ronnie’s “Jonny Boy propping up the bar” in Heart To Hang On To to Pete’s line about “The Cambridge Raper” in Street In The City. ) This disk features lost outtakes, extra studio chatter & early unpolished versions of the tracks that would appear on the album in wonderful, studio soundboard clarity.
+The two protagonists’ voices shine through in their own lyrics most prominently (Via Ronnie’s “Jonny Boy propping up the bar” in Heart To Hang On To to Pete’s line about “The Cambridge Raper” in Street In The City.)
+This disk features lost outtakes, extra studio chatter and early unpolished versions of the tracks that would appear on the album in wonderful, studio soundboard clarity.
 Listening to “Street In The City” you can hear Pete press against the microphone with a lewd intensity.
-Unfortunately the album was given next to no promotion on release & despite becoming Rolling Stone magazines album of the year only sold moderately well but is still acclaimed as a warm favorite to those that heard it.
+Unfortunately the album was given next to no promotion on release and despite becoming Rolling Stone magazines album of the year only sold moderately well but is still acclaimed as a warm favorite to those that heard it.

-The mood & feel of the album is set perfectly from the leading track, “Till The Rivers All Run Dry”.
-A down home county tinged track – Or imagine Britain’s version of a country track – that spins on a axis of world weary harmonies, delicately strummed guitars & a skiffleish bass line.
-The piano in the background recalls John Cale’s work on Nick Drake’s Bryter Layter & would prove to be one of the only real duets on the album proper.
-The harmonies on this version lighter & less deep than the finished article.
+The mood and feel of the album is set perfectly from the leading track, “Till The Rivers All Run Dry”.
+A down home county tinged track – Or imagine Britain’s version of a country track – that spins on an axis of world weary harmonies, delicately strummed guitars and a skiffleish bass line.
+The piano in the background recalls John Cale’s work on Nick Drake’s Bryter Layter and would prove to be one of the only real duets on the album proper.
+The harmonies on this version lighter and less deep than the finished article.

-“Nowhere To Run” is preceded by laughter & then a countdown from Lane in to another country flavoured stomp featuring banjo & harmonica.
+“Nowhere To Run” is preceded by laughter and then a countdown from Lane in to another country flavoured stomp featuring banjo and harmonica.
 A breezy fireside nod-along thats part Small Faces, part Byrds.
-“Hear Me Clearly” is an instrumental that seems to come from a wedding or a cruise ship – bouyed along by tough drumming lines & a cool little organ line.
+“Hear Me Clearly” is an instrumental that seems to come from a wedding or a cruise ship – bouyed along by tough drumming lines and a cool little organ line.
 It sounds nothing like Townshend’s previous work so was possible conceived as an after thought jam to become a song proper but never quite made the grade.

-“Misunderstood” is a typical Townshend style song – a gulping thud for percussion, strummed guitar lines of the style that only Pete seems to be able to conceive & a crazed, bluezy harmonica thrown in the mix.
-The lyrics are the vinegary, testy Townshend affair that would seem to be autobiographical – again, introspective & concerned but with the briefest hint of bravado & knowingness.
-The backing track loses nothing but the lyrics & the harmonies “Keep Me Turning” is Townshend by numbers – grand of chorus & full of beatific guitar lines this may be a show of the closest that Pete gets to his bands histronics on this album.
-The Backing track on the disk also features vocals but these are ever so slightly lower in the mix as not to make any difference at all & are missing a few metered guitar licks & stereo panning effects.
+“Misunderstood” is a typical Townshend style song – a gulping thud for percussion, strummed guitar lines of the style that only Pete seems to be able to conceive and a crazy, bluesy harmonica thrown in the mix.
+The lyrics are the vinegary, testy Townshend affair that would seem to be autobiographical – again, introspective and concerned but with the briefest hint of bravado and knowingness.
+The backing track loses nothing but the lyrics and the harmonies “Keep Me Turning” is Townshend by numbers – grand of chorus & full of beatific guitar lines this may be a show of the closest that Pete gets to his bands histronics on this album.
+The Backing track on the disk also features vocals but these are ever so slightly lower in the mix as not to make any difference at all and are missing a few metered guitar licks & stereo panning effects.

 “My Baby Gives It Away” is a speedballing, Townshend track with a brilliant backhanded – compliment lyric.
-Charlie Watts accomponies with a rock solid & thunderous back beat that, while it’s not Moon-esque it swings in all the right places & is descreet enough to drive the track along without interfearence.
+Charlie Watts accompanies with a rock solid and thunderous back beat that, while it’s not Moon-esque it swings in all the right places and is discreet enough to drive the track along without interference.

-“Cat Melodian” ‘Cat Melody’ but renamed as originally written on the tape box – an uptight, horn riding boogie woogie by Lane.
-One of the albums stronger tracks and the second to featlure Charlie Watts & his old band member, Ian Stewart, on a great rag time piano.
+“Cat Melodian”, ‘Cat Melody’ but renamed as originally written on the tape box- an uptight, horn riding boogie woogie by Lane.
+One of the albums stronger tracks and the second to featlure Charlie Watts and his old band member, Ian Stewart, on a great rag time piano.
 “April Fool” featuring Dobro by Eric Clapton glides along lythely in a fine ‘Faces fashion.
-Lanes voice is reminiscent of Rod Stewards at times but with out the scurl & throat of the big haired rocker.
+Lanes voice is reminiscent of Rod Stewards at times but with out the scurl and throat of the big haired rocker.
 It’s yet another delicate moment to the album & sounds like one of the better ‘comedown’ moments.